 Thus, integrity is not required for conveying unity.

-One might suggest stronger conditions on unity, such as conditions permitting reidentification over time.
+One might suggest stronger conditions on unity, such as conditions permitting re-identification over time.
 However, sentences conveying re-identification over time do permit mass NPs:

 (19) a.
 This is the same gold that that we looked at yesterday.